 What is Business Workflow Automation?
 Its life cycle, importance, and examples

-What is Business Workflow Automation?
+What Is Business Workflow Automation?

 Business workflow is a pre-defined flow of steps (such as pre-screening, documentation, risk assessment, approval, disbursement, etc.) to be carried out to complete a process (such as a lending process).
-Normally, such steps are carried out by different business users with a different sets of rights with the help of different hardware, software applications, and other third-party services.
+Normally, such steps are carried out by different business users with a different set of rights with the help of different hardware, software applications, and other third-party services.

 With platforms like BPMS (Business Process Management System) the process workflow can be automated by replacing the human executers with their machines counterparts.
 Here, the machine (hardware or software) executes tasks of a process without any human intervention in a fully or partially automated manner.